- Things to Do

 It is recommended to set aside at least an hour for this activity.

-Sunset is the most popular time to visit Top of the Rock.
+Sunset is the most popular time to visit.
 Even though several visitors indicate that this attraction almost never gets busy enough to increase wait times by much, you should expect longer lines and larger crowds from the hours of 3 pm – 8 pm.

 If you want to avoid the crowds, consider visiting between the hours of 8 am – 11 am or 8 pm – 11 pm (23:00).